ToxiCraft: A Novel Framework for Synthetic Generation of Harmful Information: Future Work

 \section{Future Work}

-Future research for Toxicraft will focus on three main objectives: enhancing multilingual capabilities, refining the seed data selection process, and reducing reliance on high-cost LLMs.

-Multilingual Data Generation: Future efforts will explore translating harmful content from English into other languages while preserving both the local nuances and the target language characteristics.

-Optimizing Seed Data Selection: Another area of focus will be to refine the methodology for selecting seed data.
-We aim to develop strategies to identify the most diverse and representative examples within a dataset.
-One proposed method is to analyze word embeddings and select seed data points whose vectors are the least similar, ensuring a broad coverage of the data space.

-Cost-effective Model Exploration: We will also continue our efforts to identify more cost-effective and transparent alternatives to GPT-4, such as the Mistral model, for generating high-quality synthetic samples of harmful content.
-These steps will potentially lower the barriers to accessing sophisticated data augmentation techniques and contribute to the advancement of in content moderation.
+Future research for ToxiCraft will focus on three main objectives: 1) enhancing multilingual capabilities, 2) refining the seed data selection process, and 3) reducing reliance on high-cost LLMs.
+For multilingual data generation, future efforts will explore translating harmful content from English into other languages while preserving both local nuances and the target language characteristics.
+In terms of optimizing seed data selection, the focus will be on refining the methodology to identify the most diverse and representative examples within a dataset.
+One proposed approach is to analyze word embeddings and select seed data points whose vectors are the least similar, ensuring broad coverage of the data space.
+Lastly, cost-effective model exploration will involve identifying more affordable and transparent alternatives to GPT-4, such as the Mistral model, for generating high-quality synthetic samples of harmful content \cite{hui2024openllms}.